akauppi/GroundLevel-firebase-es/README.md

 The "online" workflow is recommended when you are working with the UI code, but the full story is a bit longer.
 Let's start with the "local" workflow.

->Note: Firebase is gently nudging developers towards the local emulator.
-You don't e.g. cause any payments when using it.

 ### `dev:local`